ijerryhale/movies/README.md

 movies contains an example of an embedded UIView which hosts a ContainerController which in turn manages multiple UIViewControllers and Segues.

-movies also demonstrates how to set an initial UITableCell image and then replace that image with a lazily loaded image..
+movies demonstrates how to set an initial UITableCell image and then replace that image with a lazily loaded image and movies will lazy load the computed distance from the Current Location to a given Theater.

 ## Requirements